-Sexual exploitation involves exploitative situations, contexts, and relationships where adults at risk (or a third person or persons) receive 'something' (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of them performing, and/or another or others performing on them, sexual activities.
+This involves exploitative situations, contexts and relationships where adults at risk (or a third person or persons) receive 'something' (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money) as a result of them performing, and/or another or others performing on them, sexual activities.
 It affects men as well as women.
 People who are sexually exploited do not always perceive that they are being exploited.
 Those exploiting the adult have power over them such as by virtue of their age, gender, physical strength, and economic or other resources.
 There is a distinct inequality in the relationship.

-Extremism by radicalisation: Prevent
+Extremism by Radicalisation: Prevent

-Prevent is a key part of the government's counter-terrorism strategy.
+This is a key part of the government's counter-terrorism strategy.
 Its aim is to stop people becoming terrorists, or supporting terrorism, including preventing the exploitation of susceptible people who are at risk of being drawn into violent extremism by radicalisation.

-For more information about the Prevent strategy, visit the Gov.uk website 2023, Prevent duty guidance.
+For more information about the Prevent strategy, visit the Gov.uk website 2021, Prevent duty guidance.

-Sexual and violent offenders: Multi-Agency Public Protection Arrangements (MAPPA)
+Sexual and Violent Offenders: Multi-Agency Public Protection Arrangements (MAPPA)

-Sexual and violent offenders: Multi-Agency Public Protection Arrangements (MAPPA) is a framework to reduce the risks posed by sexual and violent offenders in order to protect the public, including previous victims, from serious harm.
+This is a framework to reduce the risks posed by sexual and violent offenders in order to protect the public, including previous victims, from serious harm.

 For more information about MAPPA, visit the Gov.uk website 2023, Multi-agency public protection arrangements (MAPPA): Guidance.